mimigiojacksnow/Website-database/README.md

 Once you have done so, you are able to begin creating accounts, blogs, and so forth.

-When creating the admin account, all you have to do is set leve id for admin to 1 through the admin page using XAMPP, all other accounts that are made do not need any further editing through the localhost page.
+When creating the admin account, click on the user table and select desire user you wish to become admin.
+Once you have found your user, click on edit and set their level to 1.
+All other accounts that are made do not need any further editing through the localhost page if you wish for them to be normal users.

 DO NOTE: This blogging website does not have email capabilities or anything of the sort.